094459/newsletter-oss-projects/README.md

 [tokenex](https://github.com/riptideslabs/tokenex) this library provides a unified interface for obtaining and refreshing credentials from various cloud providers and authentication systems.
 It is designed to facilitate secure access to cloud resources by exchanging identity tokens for temporary credentials. (#215)

+**AWS WasteFinder**

+[AWS WasteFinder](https://github.com/awslabs/aws-wastefinder) is a Python CLI tool that helps you reign in your AWS bills by automatically scanning all regions for unused and underutilised resources.
+It identifies seven types of wasteful resources, from unattached EBS volumes to idle load balancers, and calculates exactly how much money you're wasting monthly and yearly.
+The tool takes a safety first approach by being completely read-only and generating AWS CLI commands for you to review before taking any action.(#218)

+**CleanCloud**

+[CleanCloud](https://github.com/cleancloud/cleancloud) is a cloud hygiene tool that helps SRE teams identify cost draining orphaned and inactive resources across their AWS environments without any risk of accidental deletion.
+Unlike automated cleanup tools, it operates in strictly read-only mode using only safe API operations, making it perfect for regulated environments where security approval is critical.
+The tool provides visibility into cloud waste through configurable scans and audit-friendly reporting, enabling teams to optimise costs through informed decision-making rather than risky automation.
+Make sure you dive into the README which provides a lot of detail on what you can do with this tool.(#218)

+**CloudSlash**

+[CloudSlash](https://github.com/cloudslash/cloudslash) CloudSlash is a local-first AWS forensic engine that automatically identifies and safely remediates cloud waste through dependency graph analysis and mathematical optimisation.
+Unlike passive monitoring tools, it actively finds unused resources, calculates optimal configurations using linear programming, and provides safe cleanup with rollback capabilities through its "Lazarus Protocol."
+The tool combines Git/Terraform provenance tracking with sophisticated algorithms to deliver 15-25% cost reductions while maintaining zero-trust security principles.
+Make sure you check out the README that goes into a lot of detail on the specifics.
+Well worth reading.(#218)

+**pathfinding.cloud**

+[pathfinding.cloud](https://github.com/pathfinding-cloud/pathfinding-cloud) is a comprehensive, community-maintained library create by AWS Community Builder Seth Art that documents AWS IAM privilege escalation paths.
+This project builds upon foundational research by Spencer Gietzen at Rhino Security Labs and subsequent contributions from many other security researchers.
+The website provides detailed documentation of each privilege escalation path - go check out the README to get a glimpse.
+(Hat tip to AWS Community Builder Nick Jones for making me aware of this project).(#218)

 ### Java, Kotlin, Scala, OpenJDK

 **java-on-aws**